DWmon/Carvana-Image-Masking-Challenge/README.md

 # Carvana Image Masking Challenge Solution
-This challenge is to create a deep learning model that segment car and background.
+This challenge is to create a deep learning model that segment car and background

 Challenge information [Here](https://www.kaggle.com/c/carvana-image-masking-challenge)